Ah Summer! –

 If ceiling fans are not available, consider buying some stand fans, and leave some windows open for good air circulation.
 I place the stand fan in a cool area of the house, with my dog’s bed and toys.
 Elevated beds or cool surfaces, such as tile or marble floors, will also help keep our dog comfortable during the summer.

 If we have an outside dog, it is important to have shaded areas in the backyard.
 I like shade provided by trees best, because it gives protection from the sun and still allows free airflow.

 Dog houses and walled kennels are actually inappropriate during hot days.

 While they may provide shade, they also trap hot air within a small, enclosed space.
 This may cause heatstroke, especially in instances where the dog is locked inside a dog house or kennel.

 For nighttime crating, consider using a more open, wire-frame crate.
 Have a stand fan blowing in the vicinity if necessary.

 3. Get a plastic dog wading pool

 Taking a dip in the pool is a great way to cool off during the summer – for people as well as dogs.

 The water hose game can also be a lot of fun on a hot day.
 First, I get a nozzle for my garden hose that shoots out a focused, jet stream of water.
 I make sure to control the force of the water, so that I do not hurt my dog if he gets hit by the stream.
 Then, I simply move the hose around and start a fun chasing game.

 As with all games, make sure our dog does not get over-excited, does not jump on us, or try to attack the water hose.
 Do not aim the water at our dog’s face or eyes.

 Not all dogs enjoy this game.
 Some dogs may not like chasing, or getting wet.

-Give our dog a cool dog bed, and an ice water bottle for hot nights.
+4. Use a cool bed and ice water bottle